fern-attio/attio-api/README.md

 ## What is in the API Definition?

 The API Definition contains information about what endpoints, types, and errors are used in the API.
-The definition is broken into smaller files such as [sectionParticle.yml](fern/api/definition/sectionParticle.yml) and [sectionWorkspace.yml](fern/api/definition/sectionWorkspace.yml).
+The definition is broken into smaller files such as [sectionParticle.yml](fern/api/definition/workspaceMembers.yml).

 To make sure that the definition is valid, you can use the Fern CLI.